 The Council mitigates its credit risk exposure by maintaining its cash and cash equivalents, and term deposits in major Canadian chartered banks.
 Accounts receivable are owed from various entities and there is no concentration of risk associated with any particular customer.
-As at March 31, 2022, there was no overdue accounts receivable balance.
+As at March 31, 2024, there were no overdue accounts receivable balances.